MDM Module Blockage Detection

 PAUSE

-RESPOND MSG="Filament runout detected, print paused"
+RESPOND MSG= "Filament breakage detected, print paused"

 insert_gcode:

-RESPOND MSG="Filament inserted, preparing to resume print"
+RESPOND MSG="Filament inserted, ready to continue printing"

 event_delay: 2.0 # Event trigger delay (seconds)